TheJacksonLaboratory/acm-bcb-singularity2021/section_04.md

 This will install the OS and samtools
-By defauly it will run samtools.
+By default it will run samtools.

-To modify the receipe just add the application install instructions.
+#### To modify the receipe just add the application install instructions.
 In this case we are adding bcftools.

 It should be added at the end of %post before the runscript section.